dmiau/Personalized-Compass/Compass[transparent]/README.txt

 - app crash at the very last test.
 Fixed.
 [5:50PM]
 - answer button was not available in the 2nd practice session
 - end of the first session -> 2nd session, no lock?
 [5:50PM]
+- Have myself try the tests and log the time (repeated measure data analysis), is the time calculated automatically?
+Yes.
+[6:07PM]
+- toolbar alpha [12:24AM]
 ***** Working
 - fix the max base length
 MATLAB data checking tools?
 MATLAB data summarizer